...

 Model Changes, Releases, and Periodic review

-Treat model weights, architectures, and prompt libraries as configuration items under change control with risk-based validation.
+Treat model weights, architectures, and prompt libraries as configuration items under strict change control management with risk-based validation.

 Vendor and Cloud Oversight Under Annex 11 & 22